top of page

 The concept of removing the reproductive organs before maturity (usually at 6 months of age or before a female has her first heat) to control the pet population, and possibly make dogs and cats more manageable, did not take into consideration the negative physiological consequences.
 The most obvious physical affect is the influence of hormones on the growth plates.
 In a developing puppy or kitten, major growth happens between 3 and 6 months.
 Most animals achieve 90% of their adult size by the end of 9 months of age.
 Most growth plates close between 4 and 12 months depending on the anatomical structure, size and breed.
 In large and giant breeds the plates might not close until 15-18 months of age.
 The growth plates of the long bones are the last to close.
 The average size dog (25-30 kg / 55-65 lbs) will continue to see growth of those bones until 11-12 months of age.
 In an animal who is neutered or spayed before maturity, the growth plates, especially of those long bones, take longer to close in the absence of the sex hormones, often resulting in an animal who is taller, with abnormal musculoskeletal structure.

 Another study led by a team of researchers at the University of Pennsylvania State School of Veterinary Medicine, published in October 2019, looked at the role estrogen plays in development of mammary tumors in dogs.
-159 shelter dogs with mammary cancer were studied, 29 of whom were still intact.
+159 shelter dogs with mammary cancer were studied, 29 intact, the rest spayed.
+Here is an excerpt from an article in Science Daily:

 The reproductive organs are not alone in producing sex hormones.
 The endocrine glands also produce small amounts.
 When the sex organs are removed, the animals’ body will attempt to compensate for the loss by enlisting the endocrine system, namely the adrenal glands, to work harder to stimulate production.
 It makes sense that we would see issues plaguing this body system from the added relentless stress.